sivameetsu/linux-learns/mysql-configurion.md

 ## MySQL Install And create user Process (Ubuntu OS)

-In this case first Update and install the MYsql server USing this Command
+In this case first Update and install the MYsql USing this Command

 Ctrl + t - open terminal and